timo-quinn/avian-rpi/README.md

 Current sample.mp3 is `https://macaulaylibrary.org/asset/229691`.

+## Pre-Installation

+Use Balena Etcher to install the latest Raspbian OS.
+You should use a Pi Model 3 or later so you have WiFi to make it easier to update the device.

+Run `sudo rpi-update` to update the pi firmware.

+Set `hdmi_force_hotplug=1` in `/boot/config.txt`.

 ## Installation

 Once this is run, it will run `configure.sh` every 5 minutes if there is an internet connection.